Skip to main content

 Programmatically creating alert monitors

-An alert monitor allows you to be notified when something happens in a particular instance's flow.
+Alert monitors enable automated notifications when specific events occur within an instance's flow execution.
 Most commonly, alert monitors are used to notify you when an execution fails.

-Let's look at how to create alert monitors programmatically for all instances.
+This guide demonstrates how to programmatically create alert monitors across all instances.

 An example script that creates alert monitors for all flows of all instances is available in the examples repository.